-Despite his injuries, Hasan is now determined to take his rightful place as an active participant in his community.
+Despite his injuries, Mahmoud is now determined to take his rightful place as an active participant in his community.
 Photography workshops not only helped him to see things differently but they also provided him with an alternative learning space and a safe environment to feel accepted and meet new people.

 “I really liked learning photography and picked it up quickly.
-For instance, I enjoyed learning how to hold the camera properly,” Hassan says.
+For instance, I enjoyed learning how to hold the camera properly,” Mahmoud says.
 “I don’t feel so comfortable in school.
 Because of my eye, I feel people don’t accept me.
 Through the workshops, I gained a skill, a certificate and friends.”

 His family fully supports his decision to become a photographer and recognizes his potential as a youth leader.
-His father, who was also once a photographer and artist in Syria, laments the loss of his job during the conflict but is optimistic that photography will give Hasan confidence, a bright future and the opportunity to travel.
+His father, who was also once a photographer and artist in Syria, laments the loss of his job during the conflict but is optimistic that photography will give Mahmoud confidence, a bright future and the opportunity to travel.

-“Like all young people, Hasan has many abilities,” observes his father.
+“Like all young people, Mahmoud has many abilities,” observes his father.
 “I want him to have the opportunity to learn because he is bright.
 I’d love him to be a photographer so he can see things he has never seen before.”

-Flicking through the photos he has taken since the workshop ended, Hasan comments: “I love photographing things from nature… Flowers, the moon, the sea.
+Flicking through the photos he has taken since the workshop ended, Mahmoud comments: “I love photographing things from nature… Flowers, the moon, the sea.
 I haven’t seen the sea in five years.
 But I don’t need to be in a specific place to find beauty.
 I could walk downstairs right now and find something beautiful to photograph.”

 The photography workshops run by the International Catholic Migration Commission (ICMC) engaged some 56 vulnerable Syrian and Jordanian children and youth in Mafraq.
 Through the photo-voice technique, which involves photography classes and individual and group counseling sessions, the participants develop their voices and contribute to building healthy and peaceful communities.